cbsither/mcmetrics/README.md

 ## **Overview**

-Monte Carlo Metrics (MCMetrics) offers various functions to calculate confusion matrix methods with respect to sample size.
-The major advantage of MCMetrics is it reports credible intervals (CIs) for each metric.
+Monte Carlo Metrics (MCMetrics) is an easy to use Python library that leverages Bayesian inference to calculate conditional performance metric uncertainty with respect to sample size.
+MCMetrics differs from other conditional performance metric libraries by providing credible intervals (CIs) for each metric, which are implicitly calculated from the posterior distribution of the metric.
+This allows users to understand the uncertainty in their metric estimates, which is particularly useful in fields like medical diagnostics, machine learning, and any domain where performance metrics are critical.
+Additionally, MCMetrics is built on top of NumPy and Scikit-Learn, making it easy to integrate into existing workflows.

 MCMetrics calculates CIs by sampling a posterior Dirichlet distribution with a default or specified prior distribution combined with the data.
-MCMetrics then calculates statistics like accuracy, recall (i.e., sensitivity), positive predictive value (i.e., precision), among others from the samples (see the [List of Metrics] section).
+MCMetrics then calculates statistics like accuracy, recall (i.e., sensitivity), positive predictive value (i.e., precision), among others from the samples (see the [List of Metrics](#list-of-metrics) section).

-MCMetrics takes a relatively straight forward approach when calculating metric statistics and CIs.
-First, it samples the upated posterior distribution and generates $n$ total samples.
-Second, it calculates the metric for each sample.
-Then third, it summarizes the metrics distribution.
-Additionally, once a metric is calculated, it is permanently stored and only removed if another $n$ samples are called and the ```update``` parameter set to ```False```.
+MCMetrics takes a relatively straight forward approach when calculating conditional performance metrics and CIs.
+First, it samples $n$ times from the posterior Dirichlet distribution comprised of the prior and confusion matrix.
+After samples are generated, the user can specify which conditional performance metrics to calculate.
+Then, each metric can be summarized by its posterior distribution in the form of summary statistics and CIs.
+Once a metric is calculated, it is permanently stored and only removed if another $n$ samples are called and the ```resample``` parameter set to ```True```.

-Documentation:
-Examples:
-Bug Reports:
+MCMetrics works by automating calling several independent functions in a workflow.
+As such, MCMetrics functions can be called independently and function similar to the Scikit-Learn metric functions by specifying either a confusion matrix or the raw parameter values (i.e., TPs, FPs, FNs, and FPs, or the predicted y and actual y values).

+## **Notes and Future Additions**

+Note 1: Currently, MCMetrics only fully supports binary classification confusion matrices.
+It is possible to calculate metrics for multiclass confusion matrices, but the statistics and CIs are equivalent to micro-averaging since each sample from the posterior is weighted equally.
+Future versions will support macro-averaging and specifying weights.

+Note 2: MCMetrics is currently in active development and all features are not fully implemented.
+Some of the API may change in future versions, but the core functionality and workflow specified in the [Quick Start](#quick-start) will remain the same.

 ## **Installation**